Hanaasagi/python-stdlib-note/library/stdtypes.md

     Out[35]: True

 ####str.expandtabs(tabsize=8)
 Return a copy of the string where all tab characters are replaced by one or more spaces, depending on the current column and the given tab size.
-Tab positions occur every tabsize characters (default is 8, giving tab positions at columns 0, 8, 16 and so on).
-To expand the string, the current column is set to zero and the string is examined character by character.
-If the character is a tab (`\t`), **one or more space characters are inserted** in the result until the current column is equal to the next tab position.
+Tab positions occur every tabsize characters (default is 8, giving tab positions at columns 0, 8, 16 and so on). **To expand the string, the current column is set to zero and the string is examined character by character.
+If the character is a tab (`\t`), one or more space characters are inserted in the result until the current column is equal to the next tab position.
 (The tab character itself is not copied.)
-If the character is a newline (`\n`) or return (`\r`), it is copied and the current column is reset to zero.
-Any other character is copied unchanged and the current column is incremented by one regardless of how the character is represented when printed.
+If the character is a newline (`\n`) or return (`\r`), it is copied and the current column is reset to zero.** Any other character is copied unchanged and the current column is incremented by one regardless of how the character is represented when printed.

+    In [2]: '0\t01\t012\t'.expandtabs(4)
+    Out[2]: '0   01  012 '

 ####str.find(sub[, start[, end]])
 Return the lowest index in the string where substring sub is found within the slice `s[start:end]`.
 Optional arguments start and end are interpreted as in slice notation.
 Return `-1` if sub is not found.